cvdlab/plasm.js/docs/Readme.md

 ### `RULED_SURFACE(profiles)`

 Create a ruled surface S mapping between two profile curves A and B (in `profiles`).
-The curves can either be a known profile function, like BEZIER, or a custom one (see examples).
+The curves can either be a known profile function, like `BEZIER`, or a custom one (see examples).

 #### I/O